 I like to think through art.

-I am interested in art and technology, cultural theory, post-humanism and the possibility of an 'Anthropononcentric' Art.
+I am interested in Ontology, Post-Humanism, Art and Technology, and the possibility of an 'Anthropo-non-centric' Art.

 My work is about the evolution of consciousness - about hidden forces, the invisible, and the beyond.
-It is an enquiry into the evolution of self and society - not via anarchy, but more via the idea of the Anarch as espoused by the writer Ernst Jünger.
+It is an enquiry into the evolution of self and society - not via anarchy, but more via the idea of the Anarch developed by the writer Ernst Jünger.

 In direct contrast to the anarchist (who is tied in an epiphytic relationship with the very thing he claims to revolt against), Jünger's autonomous and inwardly-free Anarch is the very representation of freedom and self-realisation.The Anarch does not need to flee or fight, he is independent of society but also part of it, moving fluidly along what Jünger sees as a continuum between the anarchic and the socialized.